praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 You can use one of the following methods to track outbound links from SPA sites:

-* If you do not want to track any outbound links from your SPA, insert an entry into the Never Track section.
+* If you do not want to track any outbound links from your SPA, insert an entry into the [!UI CONTROL Never Track] section.
 For example, [http://testsite.com/spa/\#](http://testsite.com/spa/#)  All \# links to this host are ignored.
 All outbound links to other hosts are tracked, such as [https://www.google.com](https://www.google.com).
-* If there are some links that you want to track on your SPA, use the Always Track section.
+* If there are some links that you want to track on your SPA, use the [!UICONTROL Always Track] section.

-For example, if you have a spa/\#/about page, you could put "about" in the Always Track section.
+For example, if you have a spa/\#/about page, you could put "about" in the [!UICONTROL Always Track] section.

 The "about" page is the only outbound link that is tracked.
 Any other links on the page \(for example, [https://www.google.com](https://www.google.com)\) are not tracked.